pointless-lang/pointless/site/pages/articles/first-digit/index.md

 ## Calculating Frequencies

-Let's take a moment and refactor our code into pipeline syntax using the `|` operator and `arg` keyword.
+Let's take a moment and refactor our code using the pipe `|` operator and `arg` keyword.

 ```ptls --no-eval
 cities.population[0] | chars(Str.of(arg))[0]